200-Hour Yoga Teacher Training Certification – Ayurvedic Yoga Health Program

 - Each module provides 38 PACE credits from the National Ayurvedic Medical Association.

-- Non-Credit Training Certificate from the Oregon Department of Education CCWD and awarded by PCC is pending.
+- Program graduates are also awarded a Non-Credit Ayurvedic Yoga Health Advisor Training Certificate from the Oregon Department of Education CCWD.

 One Year (4 module) Program